Jarvis-K/cann_ops_demos/add_custom_910b/README.md

 ## Files

-- `add_custom.c`  - Implementation of the kernel using the Ascend-C API.
+- `add_custom.c`       - Kernel implementation using the Ascend-C API.
+- `run_add_custom.cpp` - Host side example that invokes the kernel and verifies the result on the CPU.
 - `README.md`          - This document.

 ## Build